Lesson Ideas and Activities

-Integrating STEAM learning into your school playground environment
+Integrating STEAM play and learning into your school playground environment

 STEAM is a forward-thinking, integrated approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics to guide children’s questioning, critical thinking and dialogue.